-- 4.14 If a concern is reported by a member of staff the matter will be taken seriously and reassurance and support provided to the staff member who has raised the concern that the disclosure will be dealt with confidentially where possible. - 4.15 If the disclosure is made to anyone other than the Chief Executive or Chief Finance Officer, once it has been recorded, it must be raised immediately with them.
-A decision will be taken as to whether or not the issues raised amount to whistleblowing or whether they amount to a personal grievance and should be dealt with under a different procedure, for example the Fairness at Work procedure. - 4.16 Advice on which process should be applied to specific disclosures can be obtained from Joint Legal Services.
+- 4.14 If a concern is reported by an individual the matter will be taken seriously and reassurance and support provided to the individual who has raised the concern that the disclosure will be dealt with confidentially where possible. - 4.15 If the disclosure is made to anyone other than the Chief Executive or Chief Finance Officer, it must be raised immediately with them.
+A decision will be taken as to whether or not the issues raised amount to whistleblowing or whether they amount to a personal grievance and should be dealt with under a different procedure, for example the Fairness at Work procedure. - 4.16 Advice on which process should be applied to specific disclosures can be obtained from Joint Legal Services. - 4.17 The Chief Executive and Monitoring Officer will maintain a record of concerns raised and the outcomes (but in a form which maintains confidentiality) and will report as necessary to the Police and Crime Commissioner.